rsPCA/rspcacode/README.md

-% Recursive approach of EEG-segment-based principal component analysis (rsPCA) toolbox
-% for helium-pump artifact removal from EEG data simultaneously acquired with fMRI
+Recursive approach of EEG-segment-based principal component analysis (rsPCA) toolbox for helium-pump artifact removal from EEG data simultaneously acquired with fMRI

-%
-% Department of Brain and Cognitive Engineering, Korea University
-% Brain Signal Processing Laboratory, BSPL
+Department of Brain and Cognitive Engineering, Korea University Brain Signal Processing Laboratory, BSPL

-Updated on Nov.
-11, 2016

 1. Introduction
 The rsPCA toolbox is developed to remove helium-pump artifact from EEG data obtained in simultaneous EEG/fMRI acquisition.